edgeimpulse/expert-projects/fire-detection-with-arduino-and-tinyml.md

 ![](.gitbook/assets/fire-detection-with-arduino-and-tinyml/impulse.jpg)

 For the Processing block we used **Spectral analysis** and for the Learning block we used **Classification**.
 Other options such as **Flatten** and **Raw Data** are also available as Processing blocks.
-Each Proceessing block has it's features and uses, if you need to dive into that, you can find [information covering each of them here](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks).
+Each Processing block has it's features and uses, if you need to dive into that, you can find [information covering each of them here](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks).

 These are our Spectral Analysis parameters of **Filter** and **Spectral power**.
 We didn't use any filter for the raw data.